Op zoek naar de ziel

 Lekker zit tussen je oren

-I love it when the universe brings me exactly what I asked for.
-I was saying I wanted to make some paper food, and poof! there was the perfect job for AD Magazine to do just that :D Complete with peas made out of toilet paper.
 'Taste is between your ears'.
 Whether we like a certain food is more determined by our brain than by taste, smell, touch and sight.
 Our experiences help define if something makes us drool or not.
+Illustration for AD Magazine.

 Cover illustration for VPRO Gids about 'Blokken', a tv show based on Tetris.
 The lovely Jona Rotting asked me to work with him and translate an idea of his into paper.
 And so I did.
 Loved working on this together!
 Concept + design: Jona Rotting Illustration: Anna Bay